 The FAFSA is the online application used to determine eligibility for all federal and student grants and student loans.
 The FAFSA is available online at www.fafsa.gov beginning October 1st and must be completed each year.

-Available at www.fafsa.gov - Remember, the FAFSA is FREE – You should not pay to submit a FAFSA.
-The federal school code for Morris College is 003439.
+Available at www.fafsa.gov - Remember, the FAFSA is FREE -do not allow anyone to charge you for submission.
+Morris's federal school code is 003439.

-The student and the parent (if dependent) must both sign the FAFSA using the Federal Student Aid ID (FSA ID) and password.
+The student and the parent (if dependent) must both sign the FAFSA using FSAID and password.

-Continuing students will have the option of completing a Renewal Application which will already be pre-filled in FAFSA on the Web.
-Please review all pre-filled information for necessary changes and/or updates such as your current address and phone number.
+Continuing students will have the option of completing a Renewal Application which is pre-fill on their FAFSA on the Web.
+Please review all pre-filled information for necessary changes such as your current address and classification.

-Complete the Morris College Application for Aid and submit it to the Office of Financial Aid at Morris College for the Fall/Spring Semesters.
-A separate application is required for Summer school.
-These documents are available on the website or in the Financial Aid Office.
+Complete the Morris College Application for Aid and submit it to the Office of Financial Aid at Morris College for the Fall/Spring Semesters and a separate application for Summer school.

 If selected for Verification, check your MyHornetWeb account to see your requirements.

 The verification process requires Morris to collect documentation of taxable income, in addition to other required information.
-We encourage you to use the IRS Data Retrieval Tool (DRT) in FAFSA on the Web to provide income tax data.
-If the IRS DRT was not used initially, you may correct your FAFSA to access this data.
-Access your current FAFSA application at www.fafsa.gov, click on “Make FAFSA Corrections”, then select IRS Data Retrieval in the student/parent financial sections.
-Note: Married taxpayers must have filed jointly in order to use the IRS DRT.
-Also, if the marital status changed after the end of the tax year or if an amended tax return has been filed, the IRS DRT is not available.
-If you are unable to use the IRS DRT, you may request a free Tax Return Transcript online at www.irs.gov, or provide a signed copy of the U.S. 1040 Tax Return.
+We can no longer accept a copy of your tax statement if selected for Verification.
+We encourage you to submit tax information using the IRS Data Retrieval Tool.
+To use the IRS Data match, access your FAFSA application at www.fafsa.gov, click on “Make FAFSA Corrections”, then select IRS Data Retrieval in the student/parent financial sections.
+If you are unable to sue the IRS Data Retrieval Tool, you may request a tax return transcript online at www.irs.gov.
+You can save it to your computer and upload and submit online to our office.
+Electronically filed tax return information should be available for retrieval from the IRS up to three weeks after-tax filing; paper tax return information should be available up to eight weeks after filing.
+Note: Married applicants must file jointly in order to use the IRS Data Retrieval; it also cannot be used when the marital status changes after the end of the tax year or if an amended tax return has been filed.
+This is a free process and no one should charge you to complete the FAFSA or make corrections.
 If you are requesting a tax return transcript to be mailed to you, you can expect to receive it within 5-10 days.
 All students must be fully admitted to the College before any financial aid will be processed.
 Please contact the Admission Office if you have not been admitted.

-If you are a new Direct Stafford Loan borrower, you will be prompted to complete Direct Loan Entrance Counseling and a Direct Loan Master Promissory at www.studentloans.gov (see the section below).
+If you are a new Direct Stafford Loan borrower, you will be instructed to complete Direct Loan Entrance Counseling and a Direct Loan Master Promissory at https://studentloans.gov.

 Some awards are time-sensitive and may be canceled after 30 days of student inactivity.

-First-time Morris College borrowers must complete Direct Loan Entrance Counseling to learn about repayment terms.
+Complete Direct Entrance Loan Counseling to learn about repayment terms.

-More detailed loan information can be found, and these documents may be accessed, on the website by clicking on “How to Apply for Financial Aid” in the sidebar.
+More detailed loan information can be found on the website by clicking on Types of Aid: then, Undergraduate Student Loans in Information in the sidebar.